openassistive/OpenATFrontEnd/content/item/aac-keyguards-anf.md

 thumb: items/aac-keyguards-anf-thumb.png
 image: items/aac-keyguards-anf.png
 ---
-# Keyguards for Augmentative and Alternative Communication (AAC) Devices
 Some people who directly access (touch) an AAC device to help them communication benefit from using a keyguard to help guide their touches.
 This can help improve their accuracy and reduce mishits or unintended activations of the screeen and can make communication faster and more efficient.
 A keyguard is a piece of clear plastic that covers the screen of the device with cutouts for the areas that need to be tocuhed to activate a command or generate speech.

 I've also created a repository for [touch guides](https://github.com/paulhewett/aac-touchguides).
 These are often very similar but typically use larger openings on thicker 3mm material.